College of Business

 Time-Limits for Enrollment and Degree Completion

 Admission to the College of Business is granted for a specific term.
 Students who are admitted but do not enroll in the appointed term, and who have not notified the College of their desire to defer admission, must reapply for admission.
 Full-time or part-time students lose active degree candidacy if they do not complete at least one course within each 12-month period.
 Readmitted students must comply with current degree requirements at the time of readmission.
-Admission to the College is competitive, and applications for readmission will be decided on the standard for the term in which the former student wishes to enroll.
+Applications for readmission will be decided on the standards for the term in which the former student wishes to enroll.

 Requirements for the degree must be completed within seven (7) years of first enrollment.
 Students who desire more time must submit, in a written petition to the Collge of Business Academic Standards Committee, reasons for the request and specific plans for the completion of the degree program.